Attacking a website using Brute Force is an old technique and still exists on the Internet.

 One of the first things after setting up your website you should consider doing is to hide the login area.

-So if bad guys know you are using WordPress and login area is not hidden then they can easily access login page and prepare for a brute force attack.
+So if bad guys know you are using WordPress and login area is not hidden, then they can easily access the login page and prepare for a brute force attack.

 WPS Hide Login

-WPS Hide Login is a lightweight plugin with active installed over 40,000.
+WPS Hide Login is a lightweight plugin with active installed over 400,000.
 This plugin will help you change the login URL to anything you wish.